cryostatio/cryostat/CONTRIBUTING.md

 #### Result

-Your changes will be get squashed into a single commit on `main` with the message including your PR title, and branch commit messages.
+Your changes will be squashed into a single commit on `main` with the message including your PR title, and branch commit messages.
 From there, you can safely delete your branch.

 To delete:
 ```bash